rbelbisi/Project2/README.md

 This imports the data and allows for queries to be created.

 For the data collected, I used 4 tables from SF Bay Area Bikeshare from Kaggle and created two tables ‘users’ and ‘admins’ from Mackaroo.
 I joined them together on the db browser, created json files for each table then uploaded them into MongoDB Compass to complete my project.

+I have also attempted to create a Node.js Express app with the help of ChatGPT.
+I set up npm in Visual Studio Code and worked on displaying CRUD operations to create an interface.